NeuroDesk/neurodesk.github.io/content/en/tutorials/documentation/workflowtemplate.md

 Begin by creating a copy of our documentation that you can edit:
 1. Visit the github repository for the Neurodesk documentation (https://github.com/NeuroDesk/neurodesk.github.io).
 2. [Fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) the repository.
 - _You should now have your own copy of the documentation, which you can alter without affecting our official documentation.
-You should see a panel stating "This branch is up to date with Neurodesk:hugo-docsy."
+You should see a panel stating "This branch is up to date with Neurodesk:main."
 If someone else makes a change to the official documentation, the statement will change to reflect this.
 You can bring your repository up to date by clicking "Fetch upstream"._

 Next, create your workflow:
 1. [Clone](https://docs.github.com/en/get-started/quickstart/fork-a-repo#cloning-your-forked-repository) your forked version of our documentation to a location of your choice on your computer.